List of The Powerpuff Girls characters: Ms. Keane

 Ms. Keane (voiced by Jennifer Hale in the series, Kath Soucie in What a Cartoon!) is the kindergarten teacher of Pokey Oaks Kindergarten.
 She is well-liked among her students for being patient and understanding.
+Ms. Keane forbids any fighting in school, even if there is a crisis taking place within it; she convinces the girls that there are other ways to solve problems other than fighting.
 Keane is named after Margaret Keane, the main influence behind the design of the Powerpuff Girls.

 Narrator

 Narrator (voiced by Tom Kenny in the series, Craig McCracken in Whoopass Stew, Ernie Anderson in What a Cartoon!) is the unseen voiceover narrator of the show.
 He serves as comic relief and occasionally becomes involved in the series' events.

 Talking Dog

 Talking Dog (voiced by Tom Kane in the series, Paul Mercier in What a Cartoon!) is a small white dog who serves as comic relief.
+He is frequently abused in almost every appearance he makes; as a running gag, no one ever seems to regard his pain and simply ignores him.

 Mitch Mitchelson

 Mitch Mitchelson (voiced by Tom Kenny) is a bully at Pokey Oaks Kindergarten.
 He was the host of "Mitch Rocks", a segment on Cartoon Network where he looked at various things and determined whether they "rock" or not.